Currently set to Index

 Do You Need to Form a Company to Do Private Labeling?

-No, you don’t need to form an LLC to sell private label products on Amazon, but it helps.
-LLCs are fairly cheap (around $100-$200) and add a layer of protection between you as the seller and the operations of the business.
+You don’t need to form a company to do private labeling on Amazon.
+However, it can be for your advantage.
+LLCs are fairly cheap and only costs around $100 to $200.
+An LLC can add a layer of protection for you, the seller, and the operations of your business.

-Registering your trademark is not a requirement to sell on Amazon.
-However, it will help fight off copy cats and keep the demand for your product coming back to you only.
+Registering a trademark or logo is not a requirement to sell on Amazon.
+However, it will help fight off copy cats who may steal your idea.
+It can also be a way to boost brand recall among your buyers.

 Also, you will need trademark registration to enroll in Amazon Brand Registry.
 The Amazon Brand Registry helps protect your trademark and also unlocks invaluable features like A+ Content.
-As a registered brand, you can:
+As a registered brand owner, you can:

 • Control listing description of products